How frequently you should replace your air filters may depend on the following:

-Or, if you reside a more country area or less occupied residence (like a vacation home) and there are a reduced number of cars around, annually may be regular enough.
+Or, if you reside a more rural area or less occupied residence (like a vacation home) and there are not as many cars around, annually may be frequent enough.

-Here are averages that may help you decide how frequently you should get a new air filter at your house:
+Here are averages that may help you figure out how frequently you should get a new air filter at your residence:

 - Vacation house or single occupant and no pets or allergies: every 6–12 months

 - Common suburban house without pets: every 90 days

 - One dog or cat: every 60 days

 - More than one pet or if anyone has allergies: 20–45 days